AhmedsZamzam/serverless-data-analytics/Lab2/README.md

 ### Visualize Month over Month Quantity

-1. Add a new visual by duplicating the previous visual from the visual menu.
+1. Add a new visual by duplicating the previous visual.
+Click on visual top right arrow and select **Duplicate visual**.
-2. Select KPI as the Visual Type (bottom left of the screen).
+2. Select **KPI** as the Visual Type (bottom left of the screen).
 3. In the field wells, click arrow in **Date** column to change the aggregation level to Month or as needed.

 ![image](img/kpi.png)